 - Crumble the leftover ⅓ oat crumble mixture on top of the fruit mixture.
 It doesn't have to be perfect.

-- Allow to cool in the pan until room temperature.
+- Allow the Apple and Plum Crumble Bars to cool in the pan until room temperature.

 Storing Information: